TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 **Note**
 - BioPython is needed to run the code

-# Extraction-of-glycosyltransferase-sequences
+# Extraction of glycosyltransferase sequences
-The notebook allows users to extract glycosyltransferase (GT) sequences from the genomes of *S. pneumoniae* serotypes.
+The notebook, "GT_Extraction.java", allows users to extract glycosyltransferase (GT) sequences from the genomes of *S. pneumoniae* serotypes.
 A new fasta file is generated with the nucleotide sequence of each GT of a particular serotype.

 It is possible to loop the code to extract the GTs of multiple serotypes at a time, though it is not included in the notebook.